liuzhousi/FPGC4/Documentation/docs/progress.md

 - register/assembly info for c compiler
 - add schematic of pcb
 - add info about w5500 hardware and software
+- note about how to get the USB flash drive to properly formatted: Minitool Partition Wizard, reinitialize MBR, add Fat32 value with cluster? size of 2KB

 ## Todo C compiler related